 Though most sessions are taught by PEC’s staff, a number of other professionals and community members lead discussions or serve as panelists.
 The classroom sessions provide background information on each of the main subjects.
 The hands-on activities give participants a chance to apply this knowledge and develop practical, real-world skills.
 The field trips further illustrate the topics presented in the classroom – sometimes showing sound environmental practices in action, or in other cases, showing the negative results of inaction, poor planning, or bad policy.

-Take a look at a list of last year's classroom sessions, field trips and hands-on activities below.
-Here's a look at the 2015 schedule for more detail.
+Take a look at a list of some previous year’s classroom sessions, field trips and hands-on activities below.
+Here’s a look at the 2020 schedule for more detail.

 - Developer Panel Discussion